-6 Related work
+6 Related Work

 In this section, we review the related work in this field.
-Félegyházi et al. (2007) first proposed a game model for the static multi-radio multi-channel allocation.
-Wu et al. (2008) later put forward a mechanism to converge the multi-radio multi-channel allocation game to the strongly dominant strategy equilibrium (SDSE).
+Felegyhazi et al. [9] first proposed a game model for the static multi-radio multi-channel allocation.
+Wu et al. [24] later put forward a mechanism to converge the multi-radio multi-channel allocation game to the strongly dominant strategy equilibrium (SDSE).
 They both only considered the problem in a single collision domain which is different from the scenario we consider in this paper.
-Recently, a number of strategy-proof auction-based spectrum allocation mechanisms (e.g., TRUST (Zhou and Zheng, 2009), SMALL (Wu and Vaidya, 2010), and VERITAS (Zhou et al., 2008)) have been proposed to solve the problem in multiple collision domain.
-An important relevant work on channel allocation game is Halldórsson et al. (2004), in which the authors modelled it as a graph colouring problem and discussed the price of anarchical state under various topology conditions.
-However, none the above work considers adaptive-width channels.
-A latest work by Wu et al. (2011) discussed the allocation in adaptive-width channels.
+Recently, a number of strategy-proof auction-based spectrum allocation mechanisms (e.g., TRUST [30], SMALL [23], and VERITAS [29]) have been proposed to solve the problem in multiple collision domain.
+An important relevant work on channel allocation game is [12], in which the authors modeled it as a graph coloring problem and discussed the price of anarchical state under various topology conditions.
+However, none the the above work considers adaptive-width channels.
+A latest work by Wu et al. [22] discussed the allocation in adaptive-width channels.
 However, it is only valid in a single collision domain as well.

 In wireless networks, the game theory is also applied to study problems such as media access.
-For example, MacKenzie and Wicker (2003) studied the behaviours of selfish nodes in Aloha networks.
-Later, Čagalj et al. (2005) and Konorski (2002) utilised game-theoretic approaches to investigate the media access problem of selfish behaviour in CSMA/CA networks.
-Nie and Comaniciu (2005) proposed a game theoretic framework to study the behaviour of cognitive radios for distributed adaptive spectrum allocation in cognitive radio networks.
-Some other relevant works on incentive-compatibility in wireless networks are Anderegg and Eidenbenz (2003), Srinivasan et al. (2003), Wang et al. (2004), Zhong et al. (2005), Zhong et al. (2003), Wang et al. (2006), Ben Salem et al. (2003), Eidenbenz et al. (2005), Zhong and Wu (2007), Xu et al. (2011) and Deek et al. (2011).
+For example, MacKenzie et al. [14] studied the behaviors of selfish nodes in Aloha networks.
+Later, Cagalj et al. [5] and Konorski [13] utilized game-theoretic approaches to investigate the media access problem of selfish behavior in CSMA/CA networks.
+Nie and Comaniciu [16] proposed a game theoretic framework to study the behavior of cognitive radios for distributed adaptive spectrum allocation in cognitive radio networks.
+Some other relevant works on incentive-compatibility in wireless networks are [2, 3, 7, 8, 19-21, 25-28].

-7 Conclusion and future work
+7 Conclusion and Future Work

-In this paper, we proposed an approach for adaptive-width channel allocation in multi-hop, non-cooperative wireless networks.
+In this paper, we proposed an approach for adaptive-width channel allocation in multihop, non-cooperative wireless networks.
 We first gave an algorithm to compute an efficient channel allocation, and then presented a charging scheme to guarantee that it is to the best interest of each player to follow the computed channel allocation.
 Evaluation results showed that our approach achieved good performance.
 As for future work, there can be several potential directions.
-One of the possible direction is to consider the case, in which the s can be carefully to partially overlapping channels.
+One of the possible direction is to consider the case, in which the access points can be carefully to partially overlapping channels.